UncleSamSwiss/ioBroker.loxone/README.md

 Provide the password for the given username (see above).

-Please be aware that this password is stored unsecured inside ioBroker - therefore don't use the "admin" user!

 ### Synchronize Names

 This will update names in ioBroker whenever they change in the Loxone configuration.